olivernn/lunr-site/source/guides/customising.html.md

 # Customisation

 Lunr ships with sensible defaults that will produce good results for most use cases.
-Lunr also provides the ability to customise the index to provide extra features, or more control over how documents are indexed and scored.
+Lunr also provides the ability to customise the index to provide extra features and allow more control over how documents are indexed and scored.

 ## Plugins